TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 Your PHP needs to support the following extensions.
 Install will check if these are available.

-* These are usually part of the standard PHP package on most distributions:
+* These are usually part of the standard PHP package on most distributions and are mandatory for a proper function:

   * PDO
   * json